gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/02-dijkstra.md

 <break>

-However, in our walkthrough above, we prioritized removing elements from the queue based on minimum cost.
+However, in our walkthrough above, we prioritized removing elements from the queue in order of minimum cost.
 This is a special type of queue called a **minimum priority queue**.
 There are also maximum priority queues where elements are removed in order of maximum cost/priority.

 <break>

 We will use the [`heapq`](https://docs.python.org/3/library/heapq.html) module in Python as our priority queue when we implement Dijkstra's.
 The internals of implementing a priority queue, also called a heap, are beyond the scope of this course, but we encourage you to follow your curiosity!
 ### !end-callout